Chase Business Checking Account Review

 Here are the top features that all customers can enjoy with any Chase business checking account.

-• more than 4,700 Physical Branches: Chase Bank is one of the biggest financial institutions in the US, so it’s no surprise that it has more than enough physical locations to go around.
-If you’d like to work with a banker, it’s easy to schedule an appointment online with a Chase Business Specialist.
-And you can always pop into a Chase branch for help with your account when you need it.
+- More than 4,700 Physical Branches: Chase Bank is one of the biggest financial institutions in the US, so it’s no surprise that it has more than enough physical locations.
+If you’d like to work with a banker, scheduling an appointment online with a Chase Business Specialist is easy, and you can always pop into a Chase branch for help with your account when you need it.

-• Mobile App: The Chase mobile app is one of the best mobile banking platforms in the business, and it has the numbers to back it up.
+- Mobile App: The Chase mobile app is one of the best mobile banking platforms in the business, with the numbers to back it up.
 The app currently has a 4.4-star rating (out of 5) in the Google Play Store and a 4.8-star rating (out of 5) in the App Store.

 Fees